 The course record stands at 62 – achieved in 2016 by Nicholas Mitchell in the Knysna Men’s Amateur Open.

-It is a par 72 with a South African Golf Union rating of 70 having 4 par 5s, 4 par 3s and 10 par 4s.
+It is a par 72 with a slope rating for men of 134 (ladies 124) having 4 par 5s, 4 par 3s and 10 par 4s.
 Water hazards are in play on 12 holes.
-The signature hole is the par 3 8th with it’s island green and at 152 metres is usually played with a cross wind.
+The signature hole is the par 3 8th with it’s island green and at 148 metres is usually played with a cross wind.

 Stroke index 1 on the card is the par 4 6th at 371 metres with lateral water hazards along both sides of the fairway and a large green that can accommodate many different pin placements.